crodier/software-blog/_posts/2025-02-23-on-leadership.md

 Soon much of it may be written by AI.
 The important thing in business, and also in life, is to build useful tools which have a value - not beautiful software.
-This overriding principle will always be - as it should - expressed in the majority of software development.
+This overriding value objective will always be (correctly) expressed in the majority of software development.
 As I like to say,
 "The software is never finished."
 I also have yet to work on a perfect software system.
 We are still in the early days